 Frankfurt to Wurzburg, Bavaria Germany

 Leaving Frankfurt behind, once we were on the autobahn, the scenic view through Bavaria in Germany is of gently undulating green hills, with bright yellow crops (rapeseed), small villages and church steeples.
-On the autobahn cars whizzed past, no speed restrictions for cars; buses and trucks are restricted to 100kph.
+On the autobahn cars whizzed past, no speed restrictions for cars; buses and trucks restricted to 100 kph.

 Wurzburg on the River Main, Bavaria Germany

-Our first stop today is Wurzburg, with a visit to the Residenz and then on to medieval Rothenburg.
+Our first stop today along the romantic road Wurzburg, with a visit to the Residenz and then on to medieval Rothenburg.
 Approaching Wurzburg we passed over the Lion Bridge.
 The bridge caters for pedestrians, trams and vehicles and has a pair of large bronze lions on guard at the entrance.

 Wurzburg is a pretty city with boats on the water, quaint old buildings along the banks, many church spires and grape vines on the hillsides.
-Wurzburg lies at the northern tip of Bavaria, Germany, and has a population of around 134,000.
+Wurzburg lies at the northern tip of Bavaria, Germany, with a population of around 134,000.

 Arriving at our destination we walked a short distance to the Residenz.
 Our first view through the impressive wrought iron gates leading into Residenz Square was of a large crowd of adults and children milling about!